Alberta Highway 9

-Highway 9 is a highway in south-central Alberta, Canada, which together with Saskatchewan Highway 7 connects Calgary to Saskatoon, Saskatchewan via Drumheller.
+Highway 9 is a highway in south-central Alberta, Canada, which together with Saskatchewan Highway 7 connects Calgary with Saskatoon, Saskatchewan via Drumheller.
 It is designated as a core route of the National Highway System, forming a portion of an interprovincial corridor.
 Highway 9 spans approximately 324 km from the Trans-Canada Highway (Highway 1) east of Calgary to Alberta's border with Saskatchewan.